Apple Mail: macOS Monterey (12.0)

 Mail now has an option to block trackers in emails from viewing a user's IP address and being notified of whether they have read an email.
 Extensions from the Mac App Store can now integrate with the Mail app, and iCloud+ subscribers can easily create a new email address that forwards to their primary address.

 macOS Ventura (13.0)

-Mail has been updated to include features from popular competitors, such as allowing a user to undo sending an email for up to 10, 20, or 30 seconds, scheduling an email to be sent at a user-set time, reminding the user to follow up to an email, and notifying the user to add an attachment or recipient if they seemed to forget to do themselves.
+Mail has been updated to include features from popular competitors, such as allowing a user to undo sending an email for up to 10, 20, or 30 seconds, scheduling an email to be sent at a user-set time, reminding the user to follow up on an email, and notifying the user to add an attachment or recipient if they seemed to forget to do themselves.
 Search has been improved by using synonyms for search terms and automatically correcting typos.
 It also shows shared content and previous search terms when invoked.
 Messages you sent which haven't received a reply will also move to the top of the inbox to send a follow-up.
 Emails from companies now show their logo using BIMI support.

+Apple Intelligence Features

+Apple Intelligence enhances Apple’s Mail app with various AI-powered features that significantly improve email efficiency.
+One of the key additions is the automatic summarization of emails and email threads.
+This feature generates concise and clear summaries, allowing users to grasp the most important content of a message or an entire conversation at a glance, without having to read every single email in full.

+Another new feature is the prioritization of important emails.
+Apple Intelligence identifies particularly relevant or time-sensitive messages—such as invitations, boarding passes, or appointment confirmations—and highlights them in the inbox.
+This ensures that critical information isn’t overlooked.

+In addition, the Mail app now offers intelligent reply suggestions.
+Based on the content of an incoming email, the app proposes suitable and context-aware responses that users can easily accept or customize with just a few clicks.

+Furthermore, AI-powered writing tools are available.
+These assist with composing, rephrasing, or refining email texts, helping users create messages that are clear, effective, and engaging.